 Requests are to be forwarded in writing to Kelly Mulcahy

 Can I request a review of another boat’s PHRF?

 An owner of a boat may request a review of another boat’s PHRF.
 The review will be considered by the PHRF Committee and CIORC.
 Supporting information must be provided by the person requesting the review.
 The owner of the boat to be reviewed will be contacted and given a chance to submit their supporting information.
 Requests are to be forwarded in writing to Kelly Mulcahy.
 Reviews can take up to 15 working days.

 Are there any Rules that yachts racing in PHRF must comply with?

 - When considering a measurement configuration protest against another PHRF competitor

 - Having made changes to any declared measurement

 - Download the Rules through the link at the top of this page

 What are the two different TCF’s on a PHRF certificate?

 In 2015 CIORC reduced the number of TCFs from three to just two.
-They are now In-shore and Passage.
+They are now In-shore, Passage and Shorthanded.